Smiles are Contagious

 About the Chapter Name and Logo Design

-Laura has already hosted a Bowling Night and a Motorcycle Run to benefit Sean’s scholarship.
-Sean’s family at the Smithtown Fire Department have honored Sean’s memory as well, hosting an annual car wash in his name to help fund his scholarship as well as making sure to remember Sean as they decorate the fire trucks for the Santa Parade!
+Laura has hosted Bowling Nights and Motorcycle Runs to benefit Sean’s scholarship & their mission.
+Sean’s family at the Smithtown Fire Department have honored Sean’s memory as well, hosting an annual car wash in his name as well as making sure to remember Sean as they decorate the fire trucks for the Santa Parade!
+Home Towne Tavern hosts an annual golf outing in Sean's memory.

 Be on the lookout for more events for the Smi1es 4 S3an chapter.
 Want to make a difference?
 Become a Sponsor & Friend of the Foundation, Contact Smi1es 4 Sean Chapter Executive Director or fill out the contact request form.
 To make a one time donation, click here or on the DONATE NOW button